 Walk up Cerro Santa Lucio (Santa Lucia Hill)

-On our visit the Andes were partially hidden by early morning mist.
+On our visit, the Andes were partially hidden by early morning mist.
 Which lifted as the day progressed.
 The mountains appeared to grow before our eyes.
 Incredible.
-This activity should be a part of every itinerary in Santiago de Chile.
+This activity should be a part of every Santiago Itinerary and is one of the best things to do in Santiago de Chile.

 Walk to Barrio Bella Vista